On the zero sets of harmonic polynomials: Introduction

 \begin{quote} `November 6, 1936.
 Prize: A ``fondue'' in Geneva.
 Original manuscript in French.

 Does there exist a harmonic function defined in a region which contains a cube in its interior, which vanishes on all the edges of the cube ?
 One does not consider $f=0$.' \end{quote}

 In this paper we construct such a function.
-In more detail we have the following theorem.
+More precisely, we have the following theorem.

-\begin{theorem} For any natural number $d\geqslant 3$, there exists a nonzero harmonic function on the whole space $\mathbb R^d$, which vanishes on the $d-2$ skeleton of the unit cube $Q_d$. \end{theorem} We denote here for $0\leqslant k \leqslant d$ by $S_{k,d}$ the $k$-skeleton of the unit cube $Q_d:=[-1/2,1/2]^d$.
-By the $k$-skeleton we mean the union of $k$-dimensional faces of the unit cube, that is to say the set of all points that belong to the boundary of the cube and have at least $d-k$ coordinates equal either to $-1/2$ or to $1/2$.
+\begin{theorem} For any natural number $d\geq 3$, there exists a nonzero harmonic polynomial in $\mathbb R^d$ that vanishes on the $d-2$ skeleton of the unit cube $Q_d$. \end{theorem} For $0\leq k \leq d$ we denote by $S_{k,d}$ the $k$-skeleton of the unit cube $Q_d:=[-1/2,1/2]^d$.
+By the $k$-skeleton we mean the union of $k$-dimensional faces of the unit cube, that is to say the set of all points that belong to the boundary of the cube and that have at least $d-k$ coordinates equal either to $-1/2$ or to $1/2$.

-\begin{rem} Note that Theorem~\ref{labell} is just false in the case where $d=2$, simply by the maximum principle for harmonic functions. \end{rem}

-We remark that the structure of the nodal sets of harmonic functions is a very interesting classical topic that remains popular until nowadays.
-Probably, the first questions in this domain date at least to the second part of XIX-th century from the classical work of Maxwell see~\cite{maxwell1873treatise}.
-This work is related to the Maxwell conjecture which still remains open, see~\cite{zolotov2023upper} for recent important results on this conjecture.
-For other recent advances in the study of the nodal sets of harmonic functions we cite for example papers~\cite{logunov2015ratios},~\cite{logunov2016ratios},~\cite{greilhuber2024quadratic},~\cite{gichev2009some},~\cite{de2010geometric} and~\cite{de2020weighted} to name a few.
+We emphasize that the description of the zero and the nodal sets of harmonic functions is a very interesting classical topic that remains popular to this day.
+Probably, the first questions in this domain date at least to the second half of XIX-th century from the classical work of Maxwell see~\cite{maxwell1873treatise}.
+This work is related to the Maxwell conjecture which still remains open, see~\cite{zolotov2023upper} for recent important progress on this conjecture.
+For other recent advances in the study of the zero and nodal sets of harmonic functions and other solutions of partial differential equations we cite for example the papers~\cite{mangoubi2013gradient},~\cite{logunov2015ratios},~\cite{logunov2016ratios},~\cite{greilhuber2024quadratic},~\cite{gichev2009some},~\cite{de2010geometric} and~\cite{de2020weighted} to name a few.

-We are already in position to show how one may construct the desired harmonic function in first theorem.
+We are now in a position to show how to construct the desired harmonic polynomial in Theorem~\ref{labell}.
 Consider the function defined for $x=(x_1,\ldots,x_d)\in \mathbb R^d$ by the following formula

-see Figure~\ref{fig:3zero} for the picture of the nodal set of the function $f_3$.
-Notice that the functions $f_d$ resemble the Vandermonde polynomials, see e.g.~\cite{macdonald1998symmetric}. \begin{rem} Notice that the function $f$ defined just above is not the unique nontrivial function that enjoys the conditions of in Theorem~\ref{labell}.
+We remark that the function $f_d$ resembles the $d$-variate Vandermonde polynomial, see e.g.~\cite{macdonald1998symmetric}. \begin{rem} Notice that the polynomial $f_d$ defined just above is not the unique nontrivial function that satisfies the assumptions of Theorem~\ref{labell}.
 Another function that works is defined for $x\in \mathbb R^d$ by

 \end{rem}